casassg/events-landing/_posts/2018-10-04-October-Newsletter.md

 The CS Graduate Town Hall is an event once a semester during which students can ask questions, raise concerns, and make suggestions about the Computer Science graduate program.
 The Department Chair, Graduate Director, Graduate Committee, and Graduate Advisor are all in attendance.

-The minutes of the Spring 2018 Town Hall are available [here]().
+The minutes of the Spring 2018 Town Hall are available [here](bouldercsgrads.org/2018/10/01/Town-Hall-Minutes-Spring-2018.html).

 ### Student Colloquium - November 8th

 - 3:30 pm in ECCR 265

 The CSGSA will be hosting the colloquium on November 8th and we are looking for students who would like to present their research in a 15 minute conference talk.
-We are hoping to make this a recurring event twice a semester, so let us know if you are interested, even if you are not available on November 8th.
+We are hoping to make this a recurring event twice a semester.
+Let us know if you are interested in presenting, even if you are not available on November 8th.

+### Recruitment Day - October 20th

+- 2-4pm Poster Session in DLC Lobby
+- 5-6:30 Social at Backcountry with **free Pizza**

+The Computer Science Department is recruiting new Masters and PhD students and are requesting labs to host tables at the event.
+Present your work via demos, posters, presentations etc.

+After the official department event, the CSGSA is hosting a social at Backcountry with free pizza and salads.

 ## New Online Resources

-Right before the start of the semester, we launched our new website [bouldercsgrads.org](bouldercsgrads.org), and we've been working on populating it with useful resources.
+Right before the start of the semester, we launched our new website [bouldercsgrads.org](bouldercsgrads.org).
+We've been working on populating it with useful resources.

 ### [Graduate Student Handbook](bouldercsgrads.org/assets/pdf/graduate_student_handbook_fall_2018.pdf)